floridop/MNXB11-fairytale/fairytale.md

 "Did I say...?
 Oh sure, sure!
 I've seen this before, no problem!" - answered Zo-oZ in a mix of shame and confusion.

-As they stepped into the company's instaporter...
+As they stepped into the company's instaporter their bodies dematerialized into featureless blobs, moments later they emerged at the company headquarters and their bodies returned to their normal form.

+"I don't think i will ever get used to these instaporters" - Zo-oZ said with a pale face.

+Xa-aX shrugged, "Well it's either that or sit on a space-shuttle for 3 light-years"

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE